gagneurlab/drop/docs/source/prepare.rst

 The aberrant expression and splicing modules use a denoising autoencoder to correct for sample covariation.
 This process reduces the fitting space to a dimension smaller than the number of samples N. The encoding dimension is optimized.
-We recommend the search space to be at most N/3 for the aberrant expression, and N/6 for the aberrant splicing case.
-Nevertheless, the user can specify the denominator with the parameter ``maxTestedDimensionProportion``.
+By default, the maximum value in the search space is N/3 for the aberrant expression, and N/6 for the aberrant splicing case.
+The user can specify the denominator with the parameter ``maxTestedDimensionProportion``.

-DROP allows that BAM files from RNA-seq from samples belonging to the same `DROP_GROUP` were aligned to different genome assemblies from the same build (eg, some to ucsc and others to ncbi, but all to either hg19 or hg38).
+DROP allows that BAM files from RNA-seq from samples belonging to the same `DROP_GROUP` were aligned to different genome assemblies from the same build (e.g., some to ucsc and others to ncbi, but all to either hg19 or hg38).
 If so, for the aberrant expression and splicing modules, no special configuration is needed.
-For the MAE and rnaVariantCalling module, the different fasta files must be specified as a dictionary in the `genome` parameter of the config file, and, for each sample, the corresponding key of the `genome` dictionary must be specified in the `GENOME` column of the sample annotation.
+For the MAE and rnaVariantCalling modules, the different fasta files must be specified as a dictionary in the `genome` parameter of the config file, and, for each sample, the corresponding key of the `genome` dictionary must be specified in the `GENOME` column of the sample annotation.